 The dialog is accessed from the schematic editor by right-clicking on a placed component then choosing Pin Mapping from the context menu.

 Part Selection - allows the pins that are listed in the mapping table to be filtered by the selected part.
 You also can check for parts that are not placed in the schematic and parts that are not synced with the external FPGA file (displays a red indicator as shown below).

 Component - if there are multiple component parts linked with the external file, use the controls to switch between options for this kind of component.

 Image - displays the footprint preview; the selected pins are highlighted and pins can be displayed by groups using the Preview mode drop-down.

 Preview mode - use the drop-down to select the desired preview mode.
-Choices include: None, Bank Number, IO Pins, and Diff Pair Pins.
+Choices include None, Bank Number, IO Pins, and Diff Pair Pins.
 The file name and path of the source FPGA/MC pin file is displayed below.
-Click the button to browse to and select a pin file from a local drive.
+Click to browse to and select a pin file from a local drive.
 Only temporary Xilinx or Altera Pin files (*.csv) can be selected.

 Schematic - lists the Pin Designator and Net Name.
 Use the arrow next to the right of each column header name to sort the column in ascending/descending order.
 Click in the column header to access a drop-down to filter the column contents.
 The following solution options are displayed for each pin: